 1. Coastal Walking and Biking Trails

 Chedabucto Bay has some of Nova Scotia’s most scenic coastal walking and biking trails and one of our favourites is the Trans Canada Trail which stretches from the Guysborough harbour to the hills overlooking the Bay and the rivers that flow to the ocean.
 The trail has a spectacular view of Chedabucto Bay from Cook’s Cove and features one of Nova Scotia’s few suspension bridges.
 Other renowned coastal trails include the Chapel Gully Trail and the Black Duck – Little Dover Coast Trail.
-You can rent a bike at Skipping Stone Cafe & Store on the Guysborough harbour.
+Bicycle rentals are available at the Authentic Seacoast Distillery & Brewery at 75 Ferry Lane.

 2. Taste of Nova Scotia Dinners